Compendium

 Public assemblies and meetings are allowed by permit only in the following areas:

-Montezuma Castle Unit: (See Appendix A)
+• Montezuma Castle National Monument (See Appendix A):

-- In front of the Montezuma Castle Visitor Center, an area one-half the width of the sidewalk between the picnic area access trail and the first refuse container, directly in front of the administrative access road, approximately 8’ deep by 10’ wide.
+sidewalk between the picnic area access trail and the first refuse container, directly in front of the administrative access road, approximately 8’ deep by 10’ wide.
 The area available may be extended up to 30’ behind the 12”x12” barrier beam and down the administrative access road.
-If utilizing this extended area, Permittees must stay on the uphill side of the split rail fencing along the south side and not encroach on the vegetation to the north.
+If utilizing this extended area, Permittees must stay on the uphill side of the split rail fencing along the south side and not encroach on the vegetation to the north. o Montezuma Castle Picnic Area, west half, an area approximately 30’x30’.
+Permittees will not cross over the split rail fence delineating the west end and/or north edge of the picnic area, nor will they encroach upon the gabion along the south edge.

 Persons participating in these public assemblies and meetings will not approach vehicles or inhibit the flow of pedestrian and/or vehicle traffic through the adjacent areas.